Yanita Yancheva Flaunts Pert Derriere In Skintight Leggings

 Some commenters, however, seemed to have been rendered speechless by the picture and instead, used a trail of emoji to vocalize their praise for the model.

 Yanita engaged with her dedicated followers by responding to some of the comments.
-The post appeared to be a fan favorite as it soon racked up more than 20,000 likes.
+The tantalizing post appeared to be a fan favorite as it soon racked up more than 20,000 likes.

 As fans are aware, this is far from the first time that Yanita has shown off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in revealing ensembles that leave little to the imagination.
 For instance, she recently uploaded a picture, in which she wore a neon swimsuit with cut-out detailing that showcased her lean legs and flat midsection.
 That post has been liked over 92,000 times since it was shared.